RayEvelyn/COS2/README.md

-# StuddyBuddy
+# StudyBuddy

-**StuddyBuddy** is a mobile application designed to facilitate studying for students.
+**StudyBuddy** is a mobile application designed to facilitate studying for students.
 Built using Kotlin for Android, StuddyBuddy connects users with study educational material, study partners to enhance their learning experience through collaboration.

 ## Features